 Katy joined our residential service as an Apprentice initially.
 Before joining our team Katy was studying health and social care at Diploma level at the local college, happily she successfully completed the course and received her diploma.

 Katy has graduated from her apprenticeship and with lots of guidance, support and on-the-job supervision is now a full time Support Worker with us.
 She is also being supported to complete her QCF Level 3 in Health and Social Care which will be a great addition to her CV.
 Her line manager believes Katy has a great future with us and in the wider field of social care in general.

-I joined Bedfordshire Supported Housing as a support worker in April 2016.
-I came from a rather dull workplace background, spending a few years making furniture, before trying my hand at working with a large building company making various products that were to be used on building sites.
+I joined Bedfordshire Supported Housing as a support worker and came from a rather dull workplace background, spending a few years making furniture, before trying my hand at working with a large building company making various products that were to be used on building sites.
 I decided that my ambitions were far greater than what I was currently doing, and decided to completely change career path, which is where Bedfordshire Supported Housing caught my attention.

 At first I was unsure about going in to the care industry, but immediately after joining I was greeted with friendly staff, which made it easier.
 I received full training and support from day one, and have not looked back since.
 Although sometimes the job can be challenging, due to the nature of the clients we work with, it has helped me grow as a person and as an employee.

 I was promoted to the Senior Support Worker role, which was a reflection of my own hard work, and the belief and support of Bedfordshire Supported Housing that a career was here for those that want it and are prepared to work for it.
 The company prefers to help develop current staff to strive for greatness, and I am one of the rare people in this day and age that can say; I enjoy coming to work.